redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 pipeline, including branch and preview deployments (from pull requests and, optionally, branch commits).

+Another of such platforms that's worth mentioning is [Vercel](https://vercel.com/).
+Vercel and Netlify feature sets are very similar, for the purposes of this tutorial, so both would be very valid choices.
+Vercel, being built by the same team behind Next.js, has the added advantage of sharing the same conventions as Next.js does, which makes the build process simpler as we wouldn't need any special plugins for code transformation, as we will with Netlify.
+I'm picking Netlify here mainly due to my familiarity with the platform and their tooling (UI, CLI, etc), but you could easily adapt this setup to work with Vercel instead (let me know if there's interest, I'm happy to create a branch for this!).

 Although this works quite well, it's often better to take control of the build and deploy process and have it run on a CI/CD pipeline you can extend - like Github Actions!
 This way, you have flexibility to run whatever other steps your site